LA1975/Notes-Mad/README.md

 # Notes Mad  - a Post It Notes style todo app

 ## Introduction - why this project
 I am wanting to transition from teaching to software development.
-Upon completion of PGCert (Information Technology) and I wanted a fullstack project to practice and embedd my newly acquired skills but extend them further to encourage skill growth.
+Upon completion of PGCert (Information Technology), I found myself battling cancer and a rare autoimmune disease, dermatomyositis, which put my career change goals on hold.
+Not wanting to give up on software development, I wanted a full-stack project to practice and embed my newly acquired skills but extend them further to encourage skill growth.
 Notes-Mad is a Node.js application with dependencies that enable the creation and management of notes.

-I love stationary and to-do lists and post-it notes.

- (I know fun?!?) so when I saw a tutorial on YouTube by codefoxx https://youtu.be/_B-54mvPup4  https://github.com/miguelznunez/Sticky-Notes  I couldn't resist.
+I love all things stationary and to-do lists.
+So when I saw a tutorial on YouTube by codefoxx https://youtu.be/_B-54mvPup4  https://github.com/miguelznunez/Sticky-Notes  I couldn't resist.

 This tutorial is just for a simple front-end app and I enjoyed it, however, I soon started to make a list in my head of all the changes and extra features I would like to have in it.

-So I decided to create an backend and see how many features I could add.
+So I decided to see if I could turn it into a full stack app.
 <p align="center"><img src="Demo.gif" alt="video of Notes Mad demo" width="600"/></p>

 Trello board: